ronaldbradford/aws-tutorial/rds/create-mysql-aurora-cluster.md

     done

 ## Warning
 While the AWS Free tier provides for a t2.micro instance for RDS, this instance class is not supported for RDS Aurora.
-You can see the list of valid bustable instance types for the MySQL version with:
+You can see the list of valid <a href="https://aws.amazon.com/ec2/instance-types/t3/">burstable t3 instance types</a> for the Aurora MySQL version with:

     aws rds describe-orderable-db-instance-options --engine ${ENGINE} --engine-version ${MYSQL_VERSION} --query '*[].DBInstanceClass' | grep db.t